Jet-skiing jugs and other trophy tales

 - Masters Green Jacket worn to buy doughnuts

-(CNN)Stories abound of golf's Claret Jug overflowing with assorted beverages, but Open champion Henrik Stenson was more interested in thrills than spills when he took the famous trophy jet skiing.
+(CNN)Stories abound of golf's Claret Jug overflowing with assorted beverages, but British Open champion Henrik Stenson was more interested in thrills than spills when he took the famous trophy jet skiing.

-The Swede overcame Phil Mickelson in an epic final-day duel to win his first major title in the Open at Royal Troon in July, and recently invited CNN's Living Golf to hang out at his Florida home.
+The Swede overcame Phil Mickelson in an epic final-day duel to win his first major title at Royal Troon in July, and recently invited CNN's Living Golf to hang out at his Florida home.

 Action-man Stenson took to Lake Nona on his jet ski -- and treated the much-traveled Jug, snug in a well-fitted life jacket, to a high-speed spin.